Inconvenient Indian: Latimer controversy

 Director Latimer's indigenous identity came into question when the press release for the film mentioned a specific connection to the Kitigan Zibi, which is not recognized by the community.
 Latimer claimed Métis and Algonquin heritage based on family oral history.
 According to members of the Kitigan Zibi Anishinabeg nation, erroneous claims of Algonquin ancestry in the community are common due to historical confusion with Baskatong, a French Catholic community north of Kitigan Zibi which was flooded by the creation of the Baskatong Reservoir in 1927.
 The film was set to have its international premiere at the 2021 Sundance Film Festival, but was indefinitely pulled from distribution by the National Film Board of Canada while Latimer's identity is investigated.

 In 2022, the Aboriginal Peoples Television Network decided to proceed with a broadcast of the film, following consultations with the film's producers and Indigenous Screen Office director Jesse Wente.
-The film will have its television premiere on April 8.
+The film had its television premiere on April 8.
+Further, in 2025, King was determined not to have any Indigenous ancestry.